Get a FREE, Personalized 7-Day Music Making Course

 Frequently Asked Questions

 The best thing a beginner piano player can do is to practice every single day.
-That may seem daunting at first, but don’t worry you don’t NEED to do long practice sessions.
-You can practice for as little as 10 minutes each session.
+That may seem daunting at first, but don’t worry you don’t NEED to do long sessions.
+You can work for as little as 10 minutes each session.
 The most important thing is that you do it consistently every day.
-Doing 10 minutes per day is better than doing 1 hour per week of piano practice.
+Doing 10 minutes per day is better than doing 1 hour per week.
 Daily practice helps you get better, faster.

 Yes, keyboards and acoustic pianos both work the same way so practicing on either is fine.
 However, you should be aware that most keyboards do not have weighted keys, which means they don’t feel like a real piano.
 If most of your playing will be on a real piano, it’s best to only practice on a keyboard with fully weighted keys.
 That way you’re able to internalize the amount of pressure you need to use on each key to get the sound you want,

 Yes, in fact it’s the ideal way to practice.
-It’s a better idea to practice 15 minutes every single day than it is to practice three times a week at 30 minutes each.
+It’s a better idea to do 15 minutes every single day than it is to do it three times a week at 30 minutes each.
 Daily practice is a great way to improve quickly.
-Don’t practice more than an hour and a half at a time, though.
+Don’t work more than an hour and a half at a time, though.

 Yes, you can practice piano quietly, but the nature of music means there are lots of dynamic changes.
 That means some parts of a song are meant to be played quietly, while others are meant to be played loudly.
 For these types of songs it’s important to be able to practice both quietly and loudly.